tanmay-vig/Codejam-Bulbasaur-Battalion/README.md

 # Codejam-Bulbasaur-Battalion

 Hello Folks !!!
-Play the all time favourite retro games like Snake , Tetris and Flappy Bird.
+This is a website made for you to play some of the favourite **Old-School** games like Snake Game, Tetris and Flappy Bird Game.

-HTML , CSS and JAVASCRIPT is used in building these games.
+We have used HTML, CSS and JavaScript to create these games.

-EnJoY ThE GaMeS !!!!!!!
+### Enjoy The Games !!!!!!!